 One-point focus

 Breaking the learning process into manageable steps also allows the teacher and student to focus on one aspect of playing at a time rather than attempting to address multiple issues at once.
-Each step of the learning process must be mastered and focusing on the individual steps creates a more focused and detail-oriented approach to teaching.
+Each step of the learning process must be mastered and focusing on the individual steps creates a more targeted and detail-oriented approach to teaching.
 Powell described the idea of one-point focus in her article “One Thing at a Time Please”:

 A one-point focus does not have to imply that an entire lesson or practice be devoted to one idea, however.
 It can simply mean that we work on only one thing at a time.
 There might be five points that need to be covered about a particular passage, but the teacher or parent must bite her lips and zip up her gums if necessary and ask for only one of them at a time…None of us can easily think of more than one new idea at a time, so it seems only a kindness to practice in this manner.